mozilla-services/syncstorage-rs/README.md

 #### Key Revocation

-Accidents happen, and you may need to revoke a credential's access if it has been publicly leaked.
+Accidents happen, and you may need to revoke the access of a set of credentials if they have been publicly leaked.
 To do this, run:
 ```sh
 gcloud auth application-default revoke
 ```
 This will revoke the access of the credentials currently stored in the `application_default_credentials.json` file. **If the file in that location does not contain the leaked credentials, you will need to copy the file containing the leaked credentials to that location and re-run the above command.** You can ensure that the leaked credentials are no longer active by attempting to connect to Spanner using the credentials.
-If access has been revoked, your application server should print error saying that the token has expired or has been revoked.
+If access has been revoked, your application server should print an error saying that the token has expired or has been revoked.

 #### Emulator
 Google supports an in-memory Spanner emulator, which can run on your local machine for development purposes.
 You can install the emulator via the gcloud CLI or Docker by following the instructions [here](https://cloud.google.com/spanner/docs/emulator#installing_and_running_the_emulator).
 Once the emulator is running, you'll need to create a new instance and a new database.
 To create an instance using the REST API (exposed via port 9020 on the emulator), we can use `curl`: